drandreaskrueger/unchunk/pyinstaller.md

 finally generated a working executable.

 ### images missing
-I copied the whole Gooey/gooey/images/ folder, and overwrote those images that I wanted changed. http://icoconvert.com/ was useful for PNG-->ICO conversion of the ``program_icon.ico``.
+I copied the whole Gooey/gooey/images/ folder [into my repo](images), and overwrote those images that I wanted changed. http://icoconvert.com/ was useful for PNG-->ICO conversion of the ``program_icon.ico``.

-When running ``unchunkGooey.py`` it worked to use the Gooey parameter
+When running ``unchunkGooey.py`` it did work to use the Gooey parameter

     @Gooey (image_dir='images')